Skip to Content

 Banff Itinerary Day One

-The first day is always an ideal time to explore the town of Banff and get your bearings.
-Located on Banff Avenue, you can get face-to-face with the wildlife at the Banff Park Museum.
+The first day is always an ideal time to explore the town, and there’s no better place than the Banff Park Museum.
 The taxidermy specimens are the results of road kill or animals that died of natural causes.

 Banff Municipal Building from the Cascades of Time Garden